How to Get the Apostille in the USA (and Why You Probably Shouldn’t)

 8. Philadelphia

-Alternatively, you can also do it through the US State Dept. However, I have seen this take considerably more time (in some cases as long as 2-3 months).
+And, alternatively, you can also do it through the US State Dept. However, we have seen this take considerably more time (in some cases, as long as 2-3 months).

-Why does Time Matter so Much for an Apostille?
+Why does Time Matter so Much for an Apostille or Consular Authentication?

-Let´s say you have your FBI background check document here in Panama with no apostille.
-Now you need to send the document back to the US, wait for the apostille to be processed, and then have the doc sent back to you in Panama once the apostille is applied.
-Depending when the FBI report was issued the timing of it all could get a little tight, and it will definitely involve some expenses that could have been avoided by doing it from the US.
+So, now you need to send the document back to the US, wait for the apostille or the Consular authentication to be processed, and then have the doc sent back to you in Panama.
+If the US State Department or the Panama Consulate takes too long to process your document – or if there is some issue that they need you to clarify, or if it gets lost in the mail in one direction or another – then the timing of it all could get a little tight.
+And the whole exercise will definitely involve some expenses that could have been avoided by doing it from the US.

 Bottom Line?

-When it comes to getting an apostille on your docs for the visa application process, it is important to get it right.
+When it comes to getting an Apostille or Consular Authentication of your docs for the visa application process, it is important to get it right.
 And time is of the essence, given the limited window of 6-months from issuance that the doc will be treated as valid.
-If you have any questions, you can reach me via email me at tamara@theindependentlawyer.com.
+If you have any questions, you can reach us via email me at info@theindependentlawyer.com.

 The Reforestation Visa - Investor Visas